yli3/GetData_CourseProject/README.md

 1. **Read data**: Data is read in formats as appropriate.
 1. **Cleaning data**:
   - **Feature selection**: Cull only the 66 measures of interest from the read data.
-  - **Expressive variable names**: Assign expressive variable names to the data, using pattern matching where appropriate to conform provided names to our own convention (refer to **CodeBook.md**).
+  - **Expressive variable names**: Assign expressive variable names and values to the data, using pattern matching where appropriate to conform provided names to our own convention (refer to **CodeBook.md**).
   - **Add identifying variables**: Add subject number (from `subject_*.txt`) activity name (from `y_*.txt`, mapped to `activity.txt`), group (either "train" or "test"), and trial number (determined by index count within distinct subject/activity pairs). *n.b.* group and trial number are not strictly required, but for our purposes are considered helpful for tidy principles.
   - **Merge data**: Combine all data related to test and trial groups in one dataset.
 1. **tidy.whole**: The combined, augmented dataset is molten into narrow form using the `reshape2` package's `melt` function. ``Subject`, `group`, `activity`, and `trialNumber` are taken as identifiers.
 This is now the `tidy.whole` dataset.